DHHS Publication No (ADM) 83-1273

 Phone: 1-800-477-8892 / 303-422-8436

 AAPB is the national membership association for professionals using biofeedback.
-AAPB holds a national meeting, offers CE programs, produces a journal and newsmagazine and other biofeedback related publications.
+AAPB holds a notional meeting, offers CE programs, produces a journal and newsmagazine and other biofeedback related publications.

 The Biofeedback Certification Institute of America